Michelle Carson DipHe, Registered MBACP Adult, Young Person/Child Counsellor

-As a Member of the BACP my practice is informed by it's Ethical Framework and Professional Guidelines.To maintain and develop my practice I receive regular supervision, personal therapy and attend Continuing Professional Development events.
+As a Registered Member of the BACP my practice is informed by it's Ethical Framework and Professional Guidelines.To maintain and develop my practice I receive regular supervision, personal therapy and attend Continuing Professional Development events.

 How I Work

 My approach to therapy is to harness my clients own natural self-healing process.
-I focus on whatever problem or issue my clients want to bring to the session.
+I focus on whatever problem or issue you want to bring to the session.
 Together we explore your own thoughts and feelings and how they affect your life.
 Rather than being alone I walk by your side every step of your journey offering you compassion, empathic understanding and unconditional positive regard.
 Finding the right words to describe feelings can be difficult especially for children and young people.
 You will have the opportunity to work with sand trays, paper, pens, art, games and toys if you desire to help make sense of difficult feelings, thoughts and relationships.